-Antler Points: To qualify as a point, an antler point must be at least one-inch long, measured on the longest side.
+Antler Points: To qualify as a point on a deer, an antler point must be at least one-inch long, measured on the longest side.
 See diagram on page 39.

 Antlerless: Deer without antlers.
-Doe or fawn deer are antlerless.
+Doe or fawn deer

 Any Buck: Any deer with visible antlers may be taken (fawns illegal).